The survey was conducted in 4 waves as follows:

 Kenya National Bureau of Statistics

-The COVID-19 RRPS Household survey has two samples.
-The first is a randomly drawn subset of all households that were part of the 2015/16 Kenya Integrated Household Budget Survey (KIHBS) CAPI pilot and only includes individuals with a registered phone number.
-The 2015/16 KIHBS is representative at the national level stratified by county and place of residence (urban and rural areas).
-At least one valid phone number was obtained for 9,007 households with the target respondent as the primary male or female from the 2015/16 KIHBS.
-The target sample size was 4,000 households stratified by county and by place of residence (urban/rural).
-There were 3,631 completed interviews for this sample in the second wave of the RRPS on COVID-19.
+The COVID-19 RRPS with households with Kenyan nationals has two samples.
+The first is a randomly drawn subset of all households that were part of the 2015/16 KIHBS CAPI pilot and provided a phone number.
+The 2015/16 KIHBS CAPI pilot is representative at the national level stratified by county and place of residence (urban and rural areas).
+At least one valid phone number was obtained for 9,007 households and all of them were included in the COVID-19 RRPS sample.
+The target respondent was the primary male or female household member from the 2015/16 KIHBS CAPI pilot.
 The second sample consists of households selected using the Random Digit Dialing method.
 A list of random mobile phone numbers was created using a random number generator from the 2020 Numbering Frame produced by the Kenya Communications Authority.
 The Initial sampling frame therefore consisted of 92,999,970 randomly ordered phone numbers assigned to three networks: Safaricom, Airtel and Telkom.
 An introductory text message was sent to 5000 randomly selected numbers to determine if numbers were in operation.
 Out of these, 4,075 were found to be active and formed the final sampling frame.
 There was no stratification and individuals that were called were asked about the households they live in.
-The target sample size was 750.
-There were 826 completed interviews for this sample in the second wave of the RRPS on COVID-19 RRPS.

 For the KNBS and RDD samples, to make the sample nationally representative of the current population of households with mobile phone access, we create weights in two steps.